 Chances are there’s room to implement more frequent feedback, and here are some tips to help you do so:

-• Be specific.
+- Be specific.
 Avoid giving vague and generic feedback.
 Instead, describe the particular behavior or action you’re referring to, whether positive or negative.
 Make sure to illustrate it with some examples of situations that happened.
+Provide concrete negative feedback examples to illustrate areas for improvement and ensure the feedback is actionable.

 4. Use the right content marketing tools